InLurker/Automa/README.md

-# Astro-nomy
+# Astro-nomy (Static Version)

-A fork of the original [Astronomy](https://github.com/mickasmt/astro-nomy) project, upgraded to use **Astro v5**, **React 19**, and **Tailwind CSS v4**.
+A **fully static** fork of the original [Astronomy](https://github.com/mickasmt/astro-nomy) project, converted to use **Astro v5**, **React 19**, and **Tailwind CSS v4** without any backend dependencies.

-This project demonstrates modern web development with the latest versions of these powerful technologies.
+This project demonstrates modern static site development with the latest versions of these powerful technologies.

 ![blog](public/og.jpg)

 > **Note**
-> This is a fork of the original project by [@miickasmt](https://twitter.com/miickasmt), upgraded to use the latest versions of Astro (v5), React (v19), and Tailwind CSS (v4).
+> This is a static version of the original project by [@miickasmt](https://twitter.com/miickasmt), upgraded to Astro v5, React 19, and Tailwind CSS v4, with all backend features removed for pure static site generation.

 ## About this project

-This fork demonstrates how to upgrade the original Astronomy project to use the latest versions of:
+This static version demonstrates:

-- **Astro v5** - The latest version with improved performance and features
+- **Astro v5** - Latest version configured for static site generation
-- **React 19** - With the new React compiler and improved performance
+- **React 19** - With the new React compiler for interactive components
-- **Tailwind CSS v4** - The latest version with improved developer experience
+- **Tailwind CSS v4** - Latest version with improved developer experience

-The original project was an experiment to see how a modern app (with features like authentication, subscriptions, API routes, Markdown, Content Collections, etc.) would work in Astro v4 and shadcn/ui.
+- **No Backend** - Pure static site with no server-side dependencies

+The original project included authentication, subscriptions, and API routes.
+This version has been converted to a fully static site that can be deployed anywhere without backend infrastructure.

+See [STATIC_CONVERSION.md](./STATIC_CONVERSION.md) for details on what was changed.

 ## Project Structure